andqok/You-Dont-Know-JS/types & grammar/ch4.md

 ## Explicit Coercion

-*Explicit* coercion refers to type conversions that are obvious and explicit.
-There's a wide range of type conversion usage that clearly falls under the *explicit* coercion category for most developers.

-The goal here is to identify patterns in our code where we can make it clear and obvious that we're converting a value from one type to another, so as to not leave potholes for future developers to trip into.
-The more explicit we are, the more likely someone later will be able to read our code and understand without undue effort what our intent was.

 It would be hard to find any salient disagreements with *explicit* coercion, as it most closely aligns with how the commonly accepted practice of type conversion works in statically typed languages.
 As such, we'll take for granted (for now) that *explicit* coercion can be agreed upon to not be evil or controversial.
 We'll revisit this later, though.

 ### Explicitly: Strings <--> Numbers